Darin1123/Schedule_Generator/readme.md

       - Therefore, the timetable can be viewed as an x-y coordinnate.
       - ![avatar](md_img/coordinate_table.png)
       - Note: n-m means from n:30 to m:20
-   - Structure of a course in McMaster Univeristy(1.2):
+   - Structure of a course in McMaster Univeristy:
       - Three parts:
          - Lecture
          - Tutorial